denisbeslic/denovopipeline/README.md

 ### Run de novo sequencing tools

-Novor and PepNovo+ will be executed by using DeNovoCLI from DeNovoGUI.
+Novor will be executed by using DeNovoCLI from DeNovoGUI.
 It is necessary to provide a parameter file.
 We recommend using the [instructions from DeNovoCLI](https://github.com/compomics/denovogui/wiki/IdentificationParametersCLI).

 PointNovo, SMSNet and DeepNovo need to be run separately, because they use different dependencies.
 We provide some pre-trained models, but it is recommended to train models yourself.
 You can change the model each DeepLearning Tool is using by using the command line arguments `--smsnet_model`, `--deepnovo_model` and `--pointnovo_model`